-Stereolithography (SL) is an industrial 3D printing process used to create concept models, cosmetic prototypes, and complex parts with intricate geometries in as fast as 1 day.
-A wide selection of materials, extremely high feature resolutions, and quality surface finishes are possible with SL.
+Stereolithography (SLA) is an industrial 3D printing process used to create concept models, cosmetic prototypes, and complex parts with intricate geometries in as fast as 1 day.
+A wide selection of materials, extremely high feature resolutions, and quality surface finishes are possible with SLA.